QuantumSavory/QuantumClifford.jl/docs/src/canonicalization.md

 # Canonicalization operations

-Three different types of canonicalization operations are implemented.
+Four different types of canonicalization operations are implemented.
+All of them are types of Gaussian elimination.

-All of them are types of Gaussian elimination, with different choices for how to relate the X and Z components.
+- `canonicalize!`, `canonicalize_rref!` and `canonicalize_gott!` are similiar to get canonical stabilizer states, with different choices for how to relate the X and Z components.
+- `canonicalize_clip!` fixes the clipped gauge of a stabilizer state.

 ## [`canonicalize!`](@ref)